-ThinkPads are enhanced for business purposes.
-They are sturdily-built, have square cases with sharp edges, and come mostly in standard black.
-Their hardware features are high-quality and functional, including Intel processors, integrated webcams, high-speed USB 3.0 ports, multi-format card readers, hard disk drive impact protection, and DisplayPorts.
+DWSS focuses its selection of Lenovo laptops on consumer laptops.
+Still, a few words can be said about ThinkPads.
+Enhanced for business purposes, they have hardware features that are high-quality and business-oriented, including the latest Intel processors, integrated webcams, high-speed USB 3.0 ports, multi-format card readers, hard disk drive impact protection, and DisplayPorts.
 They still have the red TrackPoint button embedded in the keyboard, but it's more of a stylish legacy feature, with users relying more on the Windows 8-optimized trackpads.
 Finally, they are preloaded with business-friendly software such as the Lenovo Solutions Center (a system health dashboard), Trusted Platform Module (a client security software solution), password manager, and Lenovo Cloud Storage.

 Lenovo Laptops, i.e., consumer laptops, are divided into the following series:

 G-Series laptops are Lenovo's main budget consumer laptops, made for everyday computer tasks like creating office documents, going online, watching or listening to multimedia entertainment, playing undemanding PC games, and simple photo or video editing.
 On the low end of the G-Series are models priced around $250.
 Basically Windows alternatives to Chromebooks, they come with a minimal 2GB of RAM, small hard drives, and dispense with optical drives.
 Most other G-Series models are priced in the $450-650 range.
 Built with durable plastic bodies, they typically have 4th-generation Intel Core processors, integrated Intel graphics, 4-8GB RAM, and 500GB-1TB hard drives.
 They also come in 14", 15.6", and 17.3" non-touchscreen displays, usually with partial HD (1366X768, up to 720p) resolutions.